Learn more about our privacy and security policies and what they mean.

 If you send an E-mail message or complete an unsecured web form, which contains personal information, we collect and store the following information:

-- Any personally identifying information, which you choose to provide (for example your mailing address), in an email message or web form requesting information or if you send any information in a Live Help session, which contains personal information, we collect and store the following information: commenting on policies, issues, or events.
+- Any personally identifying information, which you choose to provide (for example your mailing address), in an email message or web form requesting information or if you send any information in a Live Support session, which contains personal information, we collect and store the following information: commenting on policies, issues, or events.
 Information collected in this manner is used solely for information and, in some cases, to respond to you.

 - If unsecured and / or unencrypted email is used, please do not put confidential and personal information such as social security number, date of birth, bank account and credit card information, mother's maiden name or medical information in your e-mail communications to the Commonwealth.
 Your privacy cannot be protected or insured by the Commonwealth during email or unsecured web form transmission.